3 observations after Lowry debuts, Maxey scores 35, Sixers fall to Knicks

 The Sixers used Lowry both on and off the ball.
 Given that he hadn’t played since Jan.
 21, Lowry’s decision-making and downhill driving both looked quite sharp.
 He posted 11 points on 5-for-7 shooting, five assists and four rebounds in 25 minutes.

+“He was big time tonight,” Maxey said.
+“Not just on the court, but (also) his communication in huddles — in every single huddle.
+There were times where I was trying to run a different play.
+He’s like, ‘No, we’re running this play.
+You’re going to be here with the ball and you’re going to do this.’
+And I was like, ‘All right, cool.’
+I mean, what am I supposed to say?
+He’s a (six-time) All-Star, a leader, champion.

+“But I think he was great, honestly.
+And then defensively, he did a great job of just communicating, telling guys where to go.
+We need that.
+We need that leadership and it’s going to be good for us.”

-Lowry definitely did not cruise smoothly through the night, though.
+Lowry definitely did not cruise smoothly through Thursday night.
 After missing a second-quarter leaner, he took an elbow to the face from Knicks big man Jericho Sims.
 Lowry went back to the Sixers’ locker room with a towel pressed against his face.

-A Sixers official said at halftime that Lowry received stitches for a facial laceration.
-He had a bandage on his forehead when he returned to action in the third quarter.
+He returned to action in the third quarter with a bandage on his forehead.

+“It’s cool.
+Six stitches.
+The doctor made a seven in there — nice little seven in there,” Lowry joked.
+“He did a little seven in there and I was like, ‘All right, cool, doc.’
+Hopefully, it’ll be a little bit better tomorrow.
+It’s a little sore.
+Still numb from the numbing, but we’re cool.”

 Improved second-half showing insufficient